pdxparrot/ggj2020/SETUP.md

 * Create a new MainGameState script that overrides the Game MainGameState
   * Implement the required interface
 * Create an empty Prefab and add the MainGameState component to it
+* **TODO:** set the intial scene name
-* Update the state object to initialize the server and client as necessary
+* Attach to the GameData

+## GameOverState

+* Create a new GameOverState script that overrides the Game GameOverState
+  * Implement the required interface
-* Update the GameManager to initialize what it needs to as well
+* Create an empty Prefab and add the GameOverState component to it

-## TODO: GameOverState
+* **TODO:** game over menu
+* Attach to the MainGameState
+* Attach to the SceneTester

 ## TODO